-At 31 December 2018, the Group's excess of assets over liabilities was £24.7 billion (2017: £26.1 billion) on a Solvency II basis which is £6.2 billion (2017: £6.9 billion) higher than the equivalent value under IFRS, primarily due to the difference in the valuation of technical provisions.
-Aviva applies the transitional deduction to technical provisions, while also applying matching and volatility adjustments allowable under Solvency II.
+At 31 December 2019, the Group's excess of assets over liabilities was £24,792 million (2018: £24,679 million) on a Solvency II regulatory basis which is £6,107 million (2018: £6,224 million) higher than the equivalent value under IFRS, primarily due to the difference in the valuation of technical provisions.
+Aviva applies the transitional measure on technical provisions, while also applying matching and volatility adjustments allowable under Solvency II.